London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 London Transport Museum showcases the heritage of London and its transport system through many galleries and exhibitions.

-We list them out so that you know what to expect during your visit.
+Here’s a list of what to expect during your visit.

 Hidden London exhibition

-In this exhibition, you visit an ‘abandoned’ Tube station underworld and discover its secrets.
+In this exhibition, you visit an ‘abandoned’ underground tube station and discover its secrets.

-These old and forgotten parts of the Tube network have incredible stories that you are sure to love – especially the one about the Plessey aircraft underground factory.
+These old and forgotten parts of the Tube network have incredible stories you will love – especially the one about the Plessey aircraft underground factory.

 Around 2,000 members, primarily women, worked in the two 4 km (2.5 miles) long tunnels (the underground factory!) during World War II.